For Twenty Somethings

 What is HPV?

 HPV stands for Human Papillomavirus.
 It's an infection that's spread by skin-to-skin sexual contact.
-More than half of sexually active men and women are infected with HPV, frequently with no signs or symptoms. top
+Eighty percent of sexually active men and women are infected with HPV at some point, frequently with no signs or symptoms.

 What are the symptoms and treatment for HPV?

 Often, people never know they have HPV and may pass it to a partner without realizing it.
-There is no treatment or cure for HPV, though warts caused by HPV can be treated. top
+There is no treatment or cure for HPV infection, though warts and cancer caused by HPV can be treated.

 How is HPV connected to Cancer?

-Although many people have and clear HPV, sometimes it causes cells to change and cancer develops.
-HPV is connected to cancers of the cervix, head/neck, penis, and anus. top
+Although many people have HPV and fight it off, sometimes it persists and causes cells to change and cancer develops.
+HPV is connected to cancers of the cervix, throat/tongue, penis, and anus.

 What is the vaccine and who should get it?